Adapting to the Next-Gen Supply Chain with Robotic Process Automation

 4. RPA multiplies productivity and serves as a key investment in your people

 With the next-gen supply chain and Industry 4.0 upon us, autonomous trucks, smart factories, and the Industrial Internet of Things will be the norm.
 Data processing is not an exception.
 Transportation providers must be ready to move freight domestically and internationally in a way that facilitates seamless, secure data transmission at a rapid rate.
-An increasing number of carriers and 3PLs are integrating with AI-driven solutions such as DDC Intelligence for their back office documents, which leverages a hybrid of structured and unstructured data to reduce manual entry by 80%.
+An increasing number of carriers and 3PLs are integrating with AI-driven solutions for their back office documents.